pamoroso/braincons/README.md

 ![Braincons data structures.](https://raw.githubusercontent.com/pamoroso/braincons/main/braincons.png)

-It will eventually provide a minimal Brainfuck development environment with an editor and a display of the execution environment, the virtual machine memory, and its state.
+It will eventually provide a minimal Brainfuck development environment with an editor and an interactive visualization of the execution environment, the virtual machine memory, and its state.

 ## Status